Pasqg/laxma-rs/README.md

 The grammar is designed to be concise and non-ambiguous.
 It has to be easy to read and quick to write.
 For this reason:
 - Indentation is not syntactically meaningful
 - Only whitespaces should separate tokens as much possible (minimum amount of parentheses, no end of statement tokens)
+- Comments are single line python-style starting with #.
+This is in order to seamlessly supporting shebang in unix shell

 ## Types